ethical-buddy/Vimgo/README.md

-FileManager: A Terminal-Based File Manager
+VIMGO : A Terminal-Based File Manager
 Overview
 FileManager is a terminal-based file manager written in Go.
 It provides a simple and intuitive way to navigate and manage files and directories in a terminal environment.